badbatch/graphql-box/README.md

 ## Summary

-* Automatically aggregate queries and mutations into fewer network requests.
+* Ability to batch queries and mutations into fewer network requests.
 * Reduce server requests with response, query path and object entity caching.
 * Type level control of what gets cached using http cache-control directives.
 * Save storage by automatically removing expired and infrequently accessed cache entries.